-Liesl Matska, MD
+Liesl Matzka, MD

-Liesl is a graduate from the University of Massachusetts Medical School.
+Liesl (she/her) is a graduate of the University of Massachusetts Medical School.
 She was born in Boston and returned north for medical school after studying at Emory University and realizing she missed winters.
 Her medical interests include LGBTQ health and community medicine.
 Her previous job was as a preschool teacher where she learned songs about the days of the week (and still remembers the hand movements that go with them).
 When she's not working Liesl enjoys sewing, knitting, writing, and singing.
 She also enjoys theatre and was part of theatre groups throughout high school and college, although these days most of her performances are belting out show tunes in her car.